 While the aromatics sauté, I run the tomatoes through a food mill, which catches most of the skin and seeds.
 You can also puree the tomatoes in a food processor, or zap them with an immersion blender.

 I recently discovered that you can cheat by using Asian Fish Sauce.
 Yeah, I mix my cuisines.
-So what?!
 This is a super-easy way to umami-fy your sauce.
 After all, the main ingredient is anchovy extract.
 I got very excited when I made this discovery and Googled it to see if anyone else had thought of it.
 They had.
-I’m definitely not the only one.
+I’m definitely not the first.

 You know the part where you would usually add some wine to the pan and reduce?
 I now FIRST add about 2 tablespoons of fish sauce and reduce it to almost nothing.
 THEN I add the wine.
 You might wrinkle your nose or raise an eyebrow, but to me, the smell of the sautéed garlic and that reduction is AMAZING.
-The result is a meaty, complex flavor that you would never associate with fish sauce.
+The result is a rich, complex flavor that you would never associate with fish.

 Slow-roasted Tomato Sauce: the chunk dilemma